 You'll be asked some questions to determine if you have any physical or mental issues that might affect your ability to drive safely.
 If you do, you will be instructed as to what additional steps you'll have to take to obtain your permit.
 The BMV addresses these issues on a special page.

 While at the exam location, you'll need to pass both a vision and written knowledge test before you'll be granted your driver permit package.

 If you're successful, visit a deputy registrar's office, where you'll obtain your temporary permit packet for $22.
 Be sure to bring the same documentation you showed at the exam office.

 Also, if you're younger than 18 years old, you must have a parent, legal guardian, or someone with legal custody co-sign for the packet at the office.
 If you can't have a parent or legal guardian with you, then you'll need to have someone who meets the Ohio legal definition of a "responsible" person to co-sign for the packet.
-Anyone who co-signs for the packet must also have two forms of acceptable documentation with them.
+Anyone who co-signs for the packet must also have 2 forms of acceptable documentation with them.

 Once you have the packet, be careful with it.
 If you lose it or damage it anywhere along the way to getting a license, you'll have to start the application process over.

 You must keep the permit for 6 months before being allowed to take your road skills test and obtain your regular license.